FoxUSA/OpenNote/README.md

 How To Use
 ----------
-OneNote uses a touch to open scheme.
+OpenNote uses a touch to open scheme.
 If you want to open something just click it.

 ## Login